Slave rebellion: North America

 Numerous slave rebellions and insurrections took place in North America during the 17th, 18th, and 19th centuries.
 There is documentary evidence of more than 250 uprisings or attempted uprisings involving ten or more slaves.
 One of the first was at San Miguel de Gualdape, the first European settlement in what would become the United States.
-Three of the best known in the United States during the 19th century are the revolts by Gabriel Prosser in Virginia in 1800, Denmark Vesey in Charleston, South Carolina in 1822, and Nat Turner's Slave Rebellion in Southampton County, Virginia, in 1831.
+Three of the best known in the United States during the 19th century are the revolts by Gabriel Prosser in Virginia in 1800, Denmark Vesey in Charleston, South Carolina in 1822, and Nat Turner's Rebellion in Southampton County, Virginia, in 1831.

 Drapetomania was a supposed mental illness invented by American physician Samuel A. Cartwright in 1851 that allegedly caused black slaves to run away.
 Today, drapetomania is considered an example of pseudoscience, and part of the edifice of scientific racism.